Plants for acid soils with bursts of yellow

 Quick facts

-• For some plants acidic soil is essential and these are often refered to as ericaceous plants
+• For some plants, acidic soil is essential for them to thrive – these are often referred to as ericaceous plants

-• Acid conditions are produced by the underlying rock-type which is not something which can be easily altered, so it is best to use plants that naturally prefer the right soil type
+• Acid conditions are produced by the underlying rock type, which is outside of gardener control, so it’s best to use plants that naturally prefer these soil conditions

 The planting plan

-This planting design provides a range of plants with splashes of yellow colour that, once established, will thrive in acidic soil and provide a variety of interest throughout the year.
-A simple planting plan helps create depth, interest and good coverage in a border.
+This planting design provides a range of plants with splashes of yellow that, once established, will thrive in acidic soil and provide colour and interest throughout the year.
+A simple planting plan helps to create depth, interest and good coverage in a border.

 Acid soil, pastel shades